Are you interested in developing your research skills? Or maybe you're thinking about pursuing a career in academic research?

 We hold regular 20-minute drop-in sessions for you to tell us what you'd like to know about our Research Fellowships programme.

-If you have any funding queries or would like help with an application, please book onto one of the slots when they open in July.
+If you have any funding queries or would like help with an application, click here to book onto one of the slots.

 Your application needs to be signed by your line manager and your Divisional Research Manager.
 You also need a letter of support from your supervisor(s).
 It can take time to secure these - make sure you factor this in when you’re planning your application so you’re not caught out.